How to Make Wood Puzzles Preschool Activity

 - washable kids' paint in a variety of colors

-3. When the paint is dry, place all the blocks in a box or basket to mix them up.
+2. When the paint is dry, place all the blocks in a box or basket.
+Remove the blocks and make the puzzle together.

-Here are a few suggestions for small group time with preschoolers.
+Here are a few suggestions for small group time or teacher-led play with preschoolers.

 Let's see what kids create from the clean slate offered by wood blocks.